dmMaze/BallonsTranslator/README_EN.md

   - Support search & replace
   - Support export/import to/from word documents

-# Usage
+# Installation

-Windows users can download Ballonstranslator-x.x.x-core.7z from [MEGA](https://mega.nz/folder/gmhmACoD#dkVlZ2nphOkU5-2ACb5dKw) or [Google Drive](https://drive.google.com/drive/folders/1uElIYRLNakJj-YS0Kd3r3HE-wzeEvrWd?usp=sharing)(note: you also need to download latest Ballonstranslator-1.3.xx from GitHub release and extract it to overwrite **Ballontranslator-1.3.0-core** or older installation to get the app updated.)
+**Windows users** can download Ballonstranslator-x.x.x-core.7z from [MEGA](https://mega.nz/folder/gmhmACoD#dkVlZ2nphOkU5-2ACb5dKw) or [Google Drive](https://drive.google.com/drive/folders/1uElIYRLNakJj-YS0Kd3r3HE-wzeEvrWd?usp=sharing) (note: you also need to download latest Ballonstranslator-1.3.xx from GitHub release and extract it to overwrite **Ballontranslator-1.3.0-core** or older installation to get the app updated.)

 ## Run the source code